Bubu (fish trap)

 Small bubu used by the Mendriq people in Kelantan, Malaysia.

-Bubu (Jawi: بوبو; also known as bubo, buwu, wuwu, and vovo) is a type of portable fish trap usually made from rattan, bamboo, or palm leaf midrib, commonly found in maritime Southeast Asia, such as Brunei, Indonesia, and Malaysia, as well as in Madagascar.
+Bubu (Jawi: بوبو; also known as bubo, buwu, wuwu, and vovo) is a type of portable fish trap usually made from rattan, bamboo, or palm leaf midrib, commonly found in maritime Southeast Asia, such as Brunei, Indonesia, Malaysia, Singapore, as well as in Madagascar.
 The trap works akin to a long basket, with a narrow single-way funnel entry for the fish to enter, but not leave from.
 Bubus are often planted in shallow rivers or near aquatic vegeation where fish would swim through and be baited by the trap.

 History

 Locals preparing to fish using bubus in Dutch East Indies, early 1900s.

 Bubus has long been used by fishermen across maritime Southeast Asia, and it is unclear where it specifically originated from.
 The usage of this trap has seen its spread throughout the world, reaching as far as Africa, East Asia, and the Polynesian islands, being persistent even until modern times.
 Its linguistic footprint, having so many languages using the same word or a similar variation of it, and being among the most persistent words, reflects its importance to the maritime people.

 It is often preferred by the fishermen because of its passive nature, where its user does not need to actively attend to the fishing, and can leave the portable gear at any strategic point to be collected later once it has been filled with fish.
 It is also eco-friendly, harming neither the prey nor the environment.
 Despite this, overusage of the trap could still lead to overfishing due to the trap's efficiency, making it illegal in some designated areas under some jurisdictions to protect certain fisheries.

 Among some tribes such as the Mendriq tribe, smaller bubus are made and given to children to play with land animals so they can learn how the trap works while they are entertained.

 In modernised parts of Southeast Asia such as Singapore, bubu fishing is considered a dying tradition and is no longer commonly practised by fishermen who prefer modern tools over the traditional way.